fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 The `service.name` is optional, defaults to `spec.targetRef.name`.
 The `service.targetPort` can be a container port number or name.
 The `service.portName` is optional (defaults to `http`), if your workload uses gRPC then set the port name to `grpc`.
+The `service.appProtocol` is optional, more details can be found [here](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol).

 If port discovery is enabled, Flagger scans the target workload and extracts the containers ports excluding the port specified in the canary service and service mesh sidecar ports.